sftcd/SASL-passkeys-testing/README.md

-I have to be careful where the mouse focus is when near the Yubikey 4 nano as touching it, either in passing or when pulling it from the USB socket generates some garbage looking text on (I guess) stdin - in one case that deleted a message from my mail client:-)
+I have to be careful where the mouse focus is when near the Yubikey 4 nano as touching it, either in passing or when pulling it from the USB socket generates some garbage looking text on (I guess) stdin - in one case that deleted a message from my mail client:-) That doesn't seem to happen with the solokey.

-Extracting the yubikey with this setup seems to require rebooting the guest VM to see the device again.
+Extracting the yubikey/solokey with this setup seems to require rebooting the guest VM to allow it see the device again.

 ## Running the guest